rudykwerewolf/netfence/README.md

 * **NAT and Port Forwarding**

   * Manage SNAT/DNAT and MASQUERADE rules.
+(NOT REALIZED)
   * Automatic FORWARD acceptance for DNAT rules.
+(NOT REALIZED)

 * **Persistence**